puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Regular Expressions
 -----

 Regular expressions (regexes) are Puppet's one **non-standard** data type.
-They cannot be assigned to variables, they can only be used in the few places that specifically accept regular expressions.
+They cannot be assigned to variables, and they can only be used in the few places that specifically accept regular expressions.
 These places include: the `=~` and `!~` regex match operators, the cases in selectors and case statements, and the names of [node definitions][node_def].
 They cannot be passed to functions or used in resource attributes.

 Regular expressions are written as [standard Ruby regular expressions](http://www.ruby-doc.org/core/Regexp.html) (valid for the version of Ruby being used by Puppet) and must be surrounded by forward slashes: